DaFluid/FFXIVActionEffectRange/README.md

 # DISCLAIMER
 This is my attempt to update this plugin to Dalamud API 9.
-It is currently in development and not ready for use.
+It is a direct port, not using any of the new funcionality that may improve performance.
+It seems to be working, but has not been extensivly tested.
+This was my first attempt at making any FFXIV plugin, and I only spent a few hours on it.

+At the moment I am not providing a build of the plugin.
+If you want this version, you'll have to find a way to add it yourself.
+Use at your own risk.

 Original readme: